Emmanuel Latte Lath: Middlesbrough

 Latte Lath joined EFL Championship club Middlesbrough on a permanent deal on 15 August 2023, signing a four-year contract with an option for an additional year.
 He made his debut for the club on 19 August, in a 1–1 draw against Huddersfield Town.
 He scored his first goal for the club on 26 August, in a 4–2 defeat to West Bromwich Albion.

 He finished the 2023–24 season as Middlesbrough's top scorer with 16 league goals and 18 in all competitions.
 A strong end to the season, including a run of seven goals in six matches, saw Latte Lath named EFL Championship Player of the Month for April 2024.

 Atlanta United

 On 4 February 2025, Latte Lath signed a four-year deal with Major League Soccer side Atlanta United for a league record transfer fee, reported to be worth $22 million plus add-ons.
 This was also a club record sale for Middlesbrough.
 He made his debut for the club in their season opener against CF Montréal on 22 February, scoring two goals.

+Loan to Union Berlin

+On 2 August 2026, Latte Lath joined Bundesliga side Union Berlin on loan.